BranchMetrics/ios-branch-deep-linking-attribution/README.md

 #### Parameters

-**canonicalIdentifier**: This is the unique identifier for content that will help Branch dedupe across many instances of the same thing.
+**canonicalIdentifier**: This is the unique identifier for content that will help Branch de-dupe across many instances of the same thing.
 If you have a website with pathing, feel free to use that.
 Or if you have database identifiers for entities, use those.

 **title**: This is the name for the content and will automatically be used for the OG tags.
 It will insert $og_title into the data dictionary of any link created.